-- The most common parameters that need to be changed in track are: - The data gap that will automatically be treated as a cycle slip (default is 1) but most high rate data (>=1Hz) has gaps due to recording problems. - The sigma limits for the LC estimate and MW-WL estimates often need to be increased.
-Track has a correlation time in sigma calculation that for the default setting can make the sigmas too large. - Make sure antenna and receiver information (if mixed) are correct. - Treatment of the atmospheric delay.
-There is a high correlation between the atmospheric delay and height when both are stochastic (RhoUA column in output time series). - Weight for the EX-WL (effected by the ionosphere) on long baselines and when the ionosphere is active.
-Ionex_file command may help.
+- The most common parameters that need to be changed in track are: - The data gap that will automatically be treated as a cycle slip (default is 1) but most high rate data (>= 1 Hz) has gaps due to recording problems. - The sigma limits for the LC estimate and MW-WL estimates often need to be increased. track has a correlation time in sigma calculation that for the default setting can make the sigmas too large. - Make sure antenna and receiver information (if mixed) are correct. - Treatment of the atmospheric delay.
+There is a high correlation between the atmospheric delay and height when both are stochastic ("RhoUA" column in output time series). - Weight for the EX-WL (effected by the ionosphere) on long baselines and when the ionosphere is active. "ionex_file" command may help.

-Track commands
+track commands

-(The @ denotes at least one blank in the lines below). @ OBS_FILE t39a t391a289.97o K
+(The @ denotes at least one blank in the lines below).

-@ Site RX_file Type
+- @ OBS_FILE - @ Site RX_file Type

 Command gives the site 4-char codes and the corresponding rinex file name.
+The track commands

-The <Type> is set to F for a fixed site, and K for a kinematic site. e.g., obs_file bish bisha289.970 F
+<Type> is set to F for a fixed site, and K for a kinematic site.

+'''

+e.g.,

+obs_file

+bish bisha289.97o F

+t39a t391a289.97o K

+'''